 Mailchimp is trusted by tens of millions of customers and sends over a billion emails a day.
 They have lots of great templates as well as an intuitive drag-and-drop editor, and you can also setup landing pages and email capture forms to build your email list.

-MailChimp has a basic integration with Pipedrive – here’s how you do it
+Mailchimp has a basic integration with Pipedrive – here’s how you can use it

-While Pipedrive’s native MailChimp CRM integration allows you to export contacts from Pipedrive to MailChimp, it doesn’t simultaneously allow you to push any information from MailChimp back to Pipedrive.
+While Pipedrive’s native Mailchimp CRM integration allows you to export contacts from Pipedrive to Mailchimp, it doesn’t simultaneously push any information from Mailchimp back to Pipedrive.

 Outfunnel helps you solve this.
-Our Pipedrive-Mailchimp integration helps you seamlessly “complete the loop” and updates your Pipedrive with relevant information in Notes (and/or Custom activities, and/or new Deals).
+Our Pipedrive-Mailchimp integration helps you seamlessly “complete the loop” and updates your Pipedrive with relevant information in Notes (and/or Activities, and/or new Deals).

-Outfunnel also lets you sync contacts (or segments you define with Pipedrive filters) between Pipedrive and Mailchimp, so that if new leads are added into the CRM, relevant email lists are updated automatically.
+Outfunnel also lets you sync contacts (or segments you define with Pipedrive filters) 2-way between Pipedrive and Mailchimp.
+So if new leads are added into the CRM, relevant email lists are updated automatically.

-There are other tools you could be using to send emails, but at the time of writing, none of them have particularly good integrations with Pipedrive, so Mailchimp is the straightforward choice for most Pipedrive users.
+Please note there are other tools you could be using to send emails, but at the time of writing, none of them have particularly good integrations with Pipedrive.

 B. Email sequences to “warm” leads – these are drip campaign tools that integrate well with Pipedrive, helping you nurture interested leads